About a third of fertility issues are due to problems with the man.

 - A doctor ensures the timing is perfect to maximize the odds of a pregnancy.
 There’s no risk of missing a woman’s fertile window.

-If you opt for an IUI procedure, the woman does not have to take hormones.
+, the woman does not have to take hormones.
 This greatly reduces the cost of the procedure, allowing you to try again if the first procedure fails.
 Most couples are able to get pregnant in just a few months with the use of donor sperm.

 Is a Sperm Donor Right for You?

 Many men are reluctant to use a sperm donor because they want to have a child who is biologically theirs.
 Nevertheless, sperm donation is a great and safe option.
 You can even choose a donor who looks like you.

 Sperm donation may be a good option if: